 From Asparagus Salad to Chocolate Eclairs

-It is fortunate that menus survived the disaster; survivors had tucked the menus in their pockets.
+It is fortunate that menus survived the disaster; survivors had tucked the menus into their pockets.
 In 2012, on the 100th Anniversary, I researched and prepared each dish, modifying recipes to current tastes where applicable.

 While you are at home with time on your hands, you don’t have to prepare a whole Titanic meal to honour the past.
 With 42 dishes from that last dinner on April 14th served in 3 classes of passengers, there is plenty to choose from.

-I often prepare a unique dish and present it to my guests noting its connection to Titanic.
+I often prepare a unique dish and present it to my guests noting its connection to the Titanic.
 Great Food Has a History!